Houston Employment Contract Drafting Attorney

 When your company needs to hire employees, there are many considerations.
 You want to be in compliance with all relevant federal and Texas employment laws, but you also want to protect your company’s interests in case of an employee’s misconduct.
 Texas law generally recognizes “at will” employment, which allows either your company or the employee to terminate the relationship for any lawful reason at any time.
 This type of employment is not appropriate or beneficial in every situation, however, and you may want to consider having certain individuals sign employment contracts.

 At The Weisblatt Law Firm, LLC, we have experience advising businesses of all types and sizes regarding many different employment matters.
 We have a thorough understanding of labor laws and possible employment disputes that may arise, and we can help draft effective employment contracts with these legal issues in mind.
 We draft contracts for startups, small businesses, corporations, contract agencies, and more.
-Contact us today to discuss whether you need an employment contract and our contract drafting services.
+Contact us today to discuss whether you need an employment contract and find out about our contract drafting services.

 About Employment Contracts

 Employment relationships can originate in different ways.
 You can orally agree to an employment relationship, have an implied contract based on employment handbooks and policies, or have an express employment contract signed by you and the employee.
-No matter how the relationship occurs, you want employees to have a clear understanding of their rights and responsibilities, as well as protect your company from unnecessary liability.
+No matter how the relationship occurs, you want employees to have a clear understanding of their rights and responsibilities, as well as protecting your company from unnecessary liability.

 Hiring new employees can be stressful, but you can rest easier if you have a carefully drafted and executed employment contract.
 Such contracts can also take much of the stress out of terminating employees, as long as you do so in the appropriate manner and in accordance with the law and the contract.
 A sound employment contract can serve as an important protection for your business from employee complaints and legal action.